-Bowel movements may become difficult or less frequent than your usual routine.
+Bowel movements may become difficult or less frequent.
 Going longer than 3 days without bowel movements allows the feces to harden as the colon absorbs most of the water in them and they become more difficult to pass.
 So if your stools are hard and dry and you’re having less than 3 bowel movements per week, you probably have it.

 According to WebMD, a decrease in regularity affects approximately 2% of the population in the US, with women and the elderly being most affected.
 They define the condition as having 2 or more of these symptoms for at least 3 months: